Dombey and Son: Plot summary

-However, one day Florence returns to the house with her baby son, Paul, and is lovingly reunited with her father.
+However one day Florence returns to the house with her baby son, Paul, and is lovingly reunited with her father.

-Dombey accompanies his daughter to her and Walter's house where he slowly starts to decline, cared for by Florence and also Susan Nipper, now Mrs Toots.
-They receive a visit from Edith's Cousin Feenix who takes Florence to Edith for one final time – Feenix sought Edith out in France and she returned to England under his protection.
+Dombey accompanies his daughter to her and Walter's house, where he slowly starts to decline, cared for by Florence and also Susan Nipper, now Mrs Toots.
+They receive a visit from Edith's cousin Feenix, who takes Florence to Edith for one final time: Feenix had sought Edith out in France and she had returned to England under his protection.
 Edith gives Florence a letter, asking Dombey to forgive her her crime before her departure to the South of Italy with her elderly relative.
-As she says to Florence, "I will try, then to forgive him his share of the blame.
+As she says to Florence, "I will try, then, to forgive him his share of the blame.
 Let him try to forgive me mine!"

 The final chapter (LXII) sees Dombey now a white-haired old man "whose face bears heavy marks of care and suffering; but they are traces of a storm that has passed on for ever, and left a clear evening in its track".
 Sol Gills and Ned Cuttle are now partners at The Midshipman, a source of great pride to the latter, and Mr and Mrs Toots announce the birth of their third daughter.
-Walter is doing well in business, having been appointed to a position of great confidence and trust, and Dombey is the proud grandfather of both a grandson and granddaughter whom he dotes on.
-The book ends with the moving lines:
+Walter is doing well in business, having been appointed to a position of great confidence and trust, and Dombey is the proud grandfather of both a grandson and granddaughter, whom he dotes on.
+The book ends with the lines:

 "Dear grandpapa, why do you cry when you kiss me?"

 He only answers, "Little Florence!
 Little Florence!" and smooths away the curls that shade her earnest eyes.